genesiscommunitysuccess/docs/docs/05_operations/02_commands/02_DBMon.md

 ## Starting DbMon

-To start a DbMon Session you first need to sudo to the appropriate application account.
+To start a DbMon Session you first need to switch to the user that owns the Genesis Installation.
 Following this, you must type DbMon at the command prompt:

 ```javascript
 [titan] /home/titan >DbMon